HUD Hospital Program Overview

 - No projects where construction has already begun.

-- Once application is received by HUD, site work can commence with HUD’s approval.
+- Once HUD mortgage insurance application is received by HUD, limited work can commence with HUD’s approval.

 - CM, Lump sum, or Design/Build are permitted.

 - Specific requirements for liquidated damages, retainage and payment and performance bonds.

 - Construction wages must be in compliance with Davis Bacon requirements.